Uniform, localized asymptotics for sub-Riemannian heat kernels, their logarithmic derivatives, and associated diffusion bridges: Introduction

 and $y\in \Cut(x)$ if and only if

 \end{corollary}

-Because of the uniformity of our approach (on compacts), as a consequence of the above, we obtain bounds on the logarithmic derivatives on compacts (disjoint from any abnormals), which in turn imply bounds on derivatives of the heat kernel itself.
+Because of the uniformity of our approach (on localizable compacts), as a consequence of the above, we obtain bounds on the logarithmic derivatives on compacts (disjoint from any abnormals), which in turn imply bounds on derivatives of the heat kernel itself.
 These bounds were proven in the case of compact Riemannian manifolds by \cite{HsuLogDer} and \cite{StroockTuretsky}, via stochastic analysis.
-In the properly sub-Riemannian case, we our compact must avoid the diagonal, so the distance function doesn't explicitly appear; compare Theorem \ref{THM:SRBounds} with Equation \eqref{Eqn:Sheu} and Theorem \ref{THM:RBounds}.
+In the properly sub-Riemannian case, our compact must avoid the diagonal, so the distance function doesn't explicitly appear.
+Note that an extension of these bounds to complete (non-compact) Riemannian manifolds was given only recently in \cite{XM-GenComplete}, while the incomplete Riemannian case was established in \cite{OurAIHP}.
+(Note that the Riemannian results are stronger, somewhat easier to prove, and have a different context and tradition, making a separate treatment natural.)

 Finally, we consider the small-time asymptotics of the bridge process, in particular, the law of large numbers.
 The law of large numbers in the sub-Riemannian case when there is a single minimizer between $x$ and $y$ was established in \cite{NorrisB}; note that this includes the possibility that the minimizer is abnormal.
 (Such convergence to a point mass causes one to wonder about a central limit theorem result for the fluctuations, which they pursue in \cite{BMN} for the case of a non-conjugate geodesic.
 For an on-diagonal central limit theorem, see \cite{Habermann}.)
 The uniform version of this result serves as the basic ingredient in Molchanov's method, and we see that the small-time limit of the bridge process is also governed by the $m_t$.
 Let $\mu^{x,y,t}$ be the natural renormalized measure on pathspace of the bridge process from $x$ to $y$ in time $t$, and if $m_0$ is a probability measure on $\Gamma$, let $\tilde{m}_0$ denote its natural lift to pathspace (see Section \ref{Sect:LLN} for details).